Vitold Ashurak: Biography

 Journalist and fellow "For Freedom" activist Volha (Volia) Bykouskaja suggested that Ashurak got the long sentence term because the authorities tried to suppress the regional protests in the first place.
 On 27 January 2021, 11 Belarusian human rights defender organizations recognized Ashurak as a political prisoner.
 Member of Dáil Éireann (Irish parliament) Seán Haughey took godparenthood over Ashurak.

 Ashurak was imprisoned in the correctional colony No. 17 in Shklow.
 In one of his last letters he claimed that the prison administration forced him to wear well-visible yellow tag (badge) on his clothes.

 On 21 May 2021, Ashurak's relatives were told that he died in prison at Shklow.
 Originally, cardiac arrest was named as a cause of death.
 His wife claimed that Ashurak previously had no heart illnesses.

 On 25 May 2021, his body was transferred to relatives with a bandaged head.
 According to his brother, he was told that the body fell from the morgue refrigerator.
 On 25 May 2021, Investigative Committee of Belarus published a video mounted of at least two parts made probably in a solitary cell (ШИЗО, Штрафной изолятор — ShIZO, Punishment isolator) with Ashurak falling twice for no visible reason.
 The committee also said that Ashurak didn't have any health complaints and refused medical help and hospitalization.
 The relatives had a preliminary death certificate with an unidentified cause of death (ICD-10 code R99 "Ill-defined and unknown cause of mortality").

 Ashurak was buried on 26 May 2021.
 According to his last will, his body was covered with a white-red-white flag.

 Commemoration

 A Polish singer Maciej Wróblewski dedicated a song Belarusian Path - We Will Prevail (Białoruski Szlak - PERAMOŻEM) to Vitold Ashurak.
 It was premiered on 3 August 2021.

-On October 31, 2021 a memorial cross in honor of Vitold Ashurak was unveiled in the Belarusian church of Antwerpen, Belgium.
+On October 31, 2021, a memorial cross in honor of Vitold Ashurak was unveiled in the Belarusian church of Antwerpen, Belgium.

+In March 2023, he was posthumously awarded the Medal of the Order of the Pahonia.